awslabs/data-solutions-framework-on-aws/website/docs/constructs/cookbook/construct-design.md

     * If the resource contains more than one resource, it should extend `Construct`.
 It allows to properly scope resources created within the construct (using `this` parameter as the scope) and avoid collisions in resource naming.

-* Expose all the resources by your construct so you provide a way to end-users to [customize](../customize.mdx) them.
+* Expose all the resources created by your construct so you provide a way for end-users to [customize](../customize.mdx) them.
 Sometimes, it's more user friendly to expose a resource directly to avoid long resources chaining.
 For example, in the `DataLakeStorage` construct that contains a KMS `Key` attached to the `AnalyticsBucket` part of the `DataLakeStorage`, we re-expose the key so you can access it directly via `dataLakeStorage.key` instead of `dataLakeStorage.bronze.key`.

 * If a Construct is creating a role, provide a props to get the role as a parameter.
 Some AWS customers create roles within a specific process outside of any infrastructure as code.